jenkins-infra/jira/README.md

 'kohsuke' is a super user, 'alice' is a regular user.
 Password is both 'password'

-To make changes to the JIRA container, press Ctrl+C to kill JIRA container, make edits, and run `make startjira` again.
+To make changes to the JIRA container, press Ctrl+C to kill JIRA container, make edits, and run `make run` again.

 ## TODO
 * Javamelody integration (?) mainly in dbconfig.xml